LibrariesHacked/librarieshacked.github.io/_posts/2018-12-02-public-library-stats.md

 meta: How to get UK public library data into the open
 ---

 For quite a while people, including me, have complained about the UK public library reliance on CIPFA for national statistics.
-A simplification of the process is:
+For a simplification of this process:

-1. Library services compile annual data about themselves, usage of their services, and their users, and send this to CIPFA.
+1. Library services collect annual data about themselves, usage of their services, and their users, and send this to CIPFA.
-2. CIPFA check and aggregate these, and create reports about the library services.
+2. CIPFA check and aggregate these, and create reports.
-3. CIPFA provide the reports and data to paying subscribers, and to others for a one-off purchase cost of £650.
+3. CIPFA provide the reports and data to paying subscribers, and for a one-off purchase cost of £650.

-There is very little available to the public other than some DCMS funded PDF reports for each library service.
+There is very little available to the public, other than some DCMS funded PDF reports for each library service.

 With increasingly open government (to some extent), data portals, and open data communities, this has left public libraries behind other services in providing information about themselves.
-An embarassing situation given the nature of libraries.
+An increasingly embarassing situation given the nature of libraries.

 Ideally it would be nice to have 'live' data on the use of libraries, rather than annual statistics.
 But as a quick win it would be an achievement to redesign the current approach by replacing Step 1:

-1. Library services compile annual data about themselves, usage of their services, and their users, and publish this as open data.
+1. Library services collect annual data about themselves, usage of their services, and their users, and publish this as open data.

-Libraries usually complete their data returns in July each year, covering the previous financial year.
+Libraries complete their data returns by July each year, covering the previous financial year.
 In September 2017 I approached 17 library services requesting the data that had been sent to CIPFA.
 The main components of the request were:

-1. Did the authority complete the annual stats?
+1. Did the authority complete the stats?
 2. If they did, I would like a copy of the same data they sent to CIPFA
-3. The data should be in spreadsheet form of the same format sent to CIPFA.
+3. The data should be in the same spreadsheet format sent to CIPFA.
 After some research I had found evidence that it is reasonable for FOI requestors to specify data format.
-4. The request also mentioned there could be no exemption based on the data being 'reasonably accessible' elsewhere.
-Paying £650 for a complete dataset from CIPFA does not count.
+4. The request mentioned there could be no exemption based on the data being 'reasonably accessible' elsewhere.
+Paying £650 for a complete dataset from CIPFA doesn't count.

 Freedom of Information is an essential process in transparent government, but it isn't necessarily a friendly one, either for the requestor or the organisation.
-It is a demand for data, and that situation sets the terms of the interaction.
+It is a demand for data, and that demand sets the terms of the interaction.
 Ideally I would have liked to request the data directly from the library service.
 Even by phoning them, if I weren't afraid of using phones.
 But it seemed direct contact would be less likely to be succesful.

 A [sample request to Bexley](https://www.whatdotheyknow.com/request/2017_library_statistics_11) can be seen on the 'What Do They Know' website.